Includes over 150 Guitar Lessons. Order today and learn Right! |

 Now we only have one note left, that is the G note.
 One half step from the F# is the G.

 Now you have constructed the key of G major.
 Notice that there is one sharp.
 That sharp is the F#.
-Also notice at the beginning of the measure we now have a sharp symbol. |
+Also notice at the beginning of the measure we now have a sharp symbol.

-That sharp symbol above to the left is the signature for key of G major.
+That sharp symbol above is the signature for key of G major.
 The key of G major is the only major key with 1 sharp.
 That sharp is the F# note.
 So if you write a song in G major, the sharp symbol is placed on the F line above to the left.

-If you found a sheet of music with no symbol and the beginning, it would be in the key of C major.
+If you found sheet of music with no symbol at the beginning, it would be in the key of C major.
 C major has no sharps or flats.
 It is the only major key with no accidentals.
 Accidentals are sharps and flats and other things we will be covering soon.

 Use this information to construct all of the major keys.
 Notice the sharps and flats of each key you construct.